doanhandonly/RAD-CSE151A-Project/Report.md

 For features that were numerical, we decided to take the mean of that feature across all observations and use that to replace the missing data.
 For categorical, it was a bit trickier.
 We initially thought that we would take the median observation and replace the missing data with it.
 But we decided against it since we might be introducing something that a listing did not have originally.

-For example, the amenities feature is a list of amenities that consist of all amenities a listing provides.
+For example, the `amenities` feature is a list of amenities that consists of all the amenities a listing provides.
 If we took the most appeared amenity and used it to replace a `NaN` for a listing, that may or may not even have this amenity, we are essentially adding bias.
 So we decided to simply ignore this feature if a listing is missing it.

 Thus, our preprocessing can be summarized using the following preprocessing `sklearn` `pipeline`: